vanakenm/blog-11ty/src/posts/blogging-back.md

 - [Micro Blog](micro.blog): I really wanted to like that one.
 Looked perfect for me, so I went with it... before getting so many errors with weird messages when moving my content there that I had to just delete everything and look for something else.
 - [Eleventy](https://www.11ty.dev/): This what worked for me in the end.
 Some detail below.

 So to be complete, this is using Elventy with a theme/starter called [Eleventy Duo](https://github.com/yinkakun/eleventy-duo) created by [Yinkakun](https://github.com/yinkakun) (thanks!).
-The setup include an easy way to deploy on [Netlify](https://www.netlify.com/) and even a link to [Forestry](https://forestry.io/) - a web UI that can even commit to GitHub.
+The setup include an easy and free way to deploy on [Netlify](https://www.netlify.com/) and even a link to [Forestry](https://forestry.io/) - a web UI that can even commit to GitHub.

+Thanks to Netlify's [redirect capabilities](https://docs.netlify.com/routing/redirects/#syntax-for-the-redirects-file) I was able to keep my old urls working.

 In a nutshell this gives me what I need: